lookit/research-resources/Legal/Lookit consent form template 5 adult only.md

 ## Publishing the results of this study

 The results of this study may be presented at scientific meetings or published in scientific journals.
-We may publish individual responses that cannot identify children, like looking times or sequences of button presses.
-We never publish children’s birthdates or names.
+We may publish individual responses that cannot identify you, like looking times or sequences of button presses.
+We never publish birthdates or names.
 Even if you choose to share your recordings, we never publish information that would make it possible to link recordings with your demographic data.

 ## [Any additional segments here]